 14 MUST-TRY FILIPINO DISHES

-Renowned food personality Andrew Zimmern once said that Filipino food will be the next big thing.
-I believe it with all the features on Filipino food I’ve been seeing more and more on social media.
-There are many delicious things to eat in the Philippines but in my opinion, these are the dishes that you absolutely must try.
+Thanks to social media and the global expansion of fast food giant Jollibee, Filipino food has become more mainstream over the years.
+There are many delicious things to eat in my country but in my opinion, these are the dishes that you need to try.
 Follow the link for a list of 14 delicious things to eat in the Philippines, most of which you can probably find in Bohol.

 WHERE TO EAT IN BOHOL